 Being a freelancer can be extremely advantageous and is probably a dream for many designers and developers who are tired of the cubicle lifestyle.
-Not only do you get to choose only the jobs you are really interested in, you also have total flexibility in terms of time, whom you want to work with, and where you want to work at.
+Not only do you get to choose only the jobs you are interested in, but you also have total flexibility in terms of time, whom you want to work with, and where you want to work.

 The average budget size of a job here is around $5,000!
 It’s no wonder that this online marketplace is a great asset for both service providers and employers.